jmyllys/university-menu/README.md

  ## Note

-  - Sorry about the messy code that is a result of several different learning phases.
+  - Sorry about the messy code that is a result of several different learning phases
   - Modern UI icons in the project (except the logo of University of Helsinki) are taken from http://modernuiicons.com/